King-Juliet/King-Juliet/README.md

 - 💞️ I enjoy learning new things.

 - 💞️ I’m looking forward to collaborating with you on building solutions and solving problems using my data engineering and data analytics skillset.

+- Articles written : medium.com/@chibuokejuliet

 - 📫 How to reach me chibuokejuliet@gmail.com